jun-simons/ChronoGraph/docs/examples.md

 ### Python Examples

-Python examples are included in the `examples/python/` directory.
+Python usage examples are included in the `examples/python/` directory.
+ChronoGraph must be built and included as a Python extension at `build/bindings/chronograph.so`.